meken/cloud-hackathons/hacks/adk-intro/README.md

 Create a new agent `hero_matcher_agent`, configure it to use the tool from that server, passing the `available_agents` and `threat_type` as arguments.
 Update the `dispatcher_agent` to call this agent as the last one in the sequence.

 > [!NOTE]
-> In this challenge we're using a tool to do basic semantic search, but keep in mind that these can also be used to execute actions, creating tickets, updating databases, sending communication etc.
+> In this challenge we're using a tool to do basic semantic search, but keep in mind that these can also be used to execute actions such as creating tickets, updating databases, sending communication etc.

 ### Success Criteria